panthernet/ThunderED/readme.md

 * Reliable Kill Feed - feed killmails for selected corps or alliances in a reliable way using ZKill API
 * Radius Kill Feed - feed live killmails in a radius around selected systems, constellations and regions into multiple channels
 * Notifications Feed - feed EVE notifications from different characters into multiple channels
-* Jabber Integration - connect with jabbers for cross messaging support
 * Char & corp search - fetch information about characters and corps using special commands
 * EVE Time - get EVE Online time
 * Price Check - check relevant prices on item in all major trade hubs using special commands